Azure-Samples/azure-monitor-opencensus-python/azure_monitor/azfunc_sample/README.md

 # Sample: Configuring Function Apps with OpenCensus SDK

 This is an example of how to configure Azure Function applications to send dependencies calls to Azure Monitor.
 You will run the samples both locally and deploy the functions to an Azure Functions resource you deployed as part of the setup script.
+These Function Apps sample will utilize OpenCensus depencencies to record calls to external services such as internal method calls, MySQL and Azure Storage.

 ## 1 - Environment Setup

-Follow the steps in the [documentation](/azure_monitor/readme.md) to setup your environment.
+Follow the steps in the [documentation](/azure_monitor/README.md) to setup your environment.

 ## 2 - Utilize Function Apps with OpenCensus